Muturi403/github-user/README.md

 ## Description

-A webApp that searchs and displays a Github User information and also their Repositories.
+A webApp that searches and displays a Github User information and also their Repositories.
 One Can also search for other repositories easily without having to go to github

 ## Build/Setup

 * Open your terminal
 * Use this command to clone 'https://github.com/Muturi403/github-user.git'
-* This will clone the repositoty into your local folder
+* This will clone the repository into your local folder

 ## Technologies Used